 The NMSU Emergency Dispatch Center works with the Mesilla Valley Regional Dispatch Authority to monitor significant off-campus incidents.
 The Police Department has also asked outside law enforcement agencies to notify NMSU authorities of incidents that may warrant warnings to the NMSU community.
 However, this is not a guarantee these outside agencies will do so in every incident, nor in a timely manner.
-As a result, anyone believing an alert or warning is needed in a particular instance should contact the NMSU Police Department.
+As a result, anyone believing an alert or warning is warranted for something taking place off campus should contact the NMSU Police Department.